dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T92: Government should protect vulnerable groups, like the unborn.
+### T92: The government should protect the most vulnerable, including the unborn.

 |Support|
 |---|